Animation-Uprising/MotionSymphony_ExampleProject/README.md

 # MotionSymphony Example Project & Issue Tracker
 This repository contains an example project for motion symphony with animation and blueprint samples.

+**New Example Project:** A new Example Project for MS2.0+ and UE5.3+ is now available.
+If you are using Motion Symphony 2.0, I highly recommend using the new example project linked here instead: https://github.com/Animation-Uprising/MoSymph2.0-Example-Project

+**Commercial Use:** You are free to use any assets within this project for commercial use.

 UE5+ USERS:
 - Please ensure you use the main-UE5 branch instead of main.
 - If you are using Motion Symphony 2.0 please use the MoSymph-2.0 branch which only supports UE 5.2+